Chrico/wp-fields/README.md

 - Comment edit screen
 - Customizer

 Each location has different possibilities to add custom fields.
-For example in "Post edit"-screen you're within a form within a `<form>`, on a "Settings page" you're forced to write everything from scratch.
+For example in "Post edit"-screen you're already within a `<form>`, on a "Settings page" you're forced to write everything from scratch.

 Here's a short example of writing a so called "Metabox" to the "Post edit"-screen: